codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

   ```

 ### Install Codefresh on passive cluster
-Install Codefresh on the passive cluster using Helm.
+Install Codefresh on the passive cluster using the Helm chart.

 1. Download the Helm chart:
   `helm repo add codefresh-onprem-prod http://charts.codefresh.io/prod`